Cul de Sac by Richard Thompson

 Type: Comic Strip

-Creator, Richard Thompson, just named Cartoonist of the Year!
+Creator, Richard Thompson, won the Reuben for Cartoonist of the Year for 2010.

 Cul de Sac chronicles the absurdly wonderful adventures of the Otterloop family.
 Alice, Petey, Mom and Dad live in the cookie-cutter suburbs not far from the interstate.
 Here, and at school, their day-to-day life unfolds with simple joys, tiny infractions and wonderful moments of gentle bliss.

 Don't take our word for it, see what everyone is saying:

 "One of the five best features in any newspaper, period." - The Comics Reporter

 "…(Thompson) produces one of the few strips around where nearly every individual panel is standalone delight." - The Onion A.V.
 Club